zaneray/scrupulous/README.md

 </code></pre>

 #Legacy Browser Support
 Currently if the browser does not support element.checkValidity Scrupulous will silently fail.
 You should be using solid server side validation as a backup.
 It may be possible to use it in conjunction with a HTML5 form validation polyfill.
-Let us know if you hve any luck.
+Let us know if you have any luck.

-#Modernizr.load Example
+##Modernizr.load Example
 Scrupulous may also be loaded with Modernizr.load as well.
 <pre><code>
   Modernizr.load({